AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/b984be56-78fa-41c9-aec2-55411807206d)

-Look for the right and left hand posistion arrows.
+Look for the right and left hand position arrows.
 Hovering your VR hand laser pointer over them and squeeze the trigger to press them.

 ░░░░░**MISC**░░░░░░░░░░░░░░░░░░░░░░░░░